How students and teachers are making use of disruptive power.

-This particular case has unfolded differently for two reasons.
+This particular case has unfolded differently, for two reasons.
 First, students from Marjory Stoneman Douglas forcefully asserted that they would not tolerate stonewalling or empty pledges.
 Second, they showed themselves to be brilliant organizers.
-Students descended upon legislators, spoke on every major morning talk show and started planning school walkouts.
-On 14 March, students from across the US walked out of their classrooms to protest inaction on gun control.
+Students descended upon legislators, spoke on every major morning talk show, and started planning school walkouts.
+On March 14, tens of thousands of students from across the country left their classrooms to protest inaction on gun control.

-Ten days later students led a huge nationwide ‘March for Our Lives’, with more walkouts planned for coming months.
+Ten days later, students led a huge nationwide “March for Our Lives,” and more walkouts are planned for coming months.

 The second major mobilization was led not by students, but by teachers.
-On 22 February, union educators in West Virginia went on strike, denouncing skyrocketing healthcare costs and the persistent underfunding of public schools.
-In a place where generations of coalminers had battled against state troopers and company thugs, the teachers galvanized widespread public support for their massive, statewide disruption.
-Some wore red shirts and bandanas to recall the famous ‘Battle of Blair Mountain’, one of the most storied strikes in US history.
+On February 22, union educators in West Virginia went on strike, denouncing skyrocketing healthcare costs and the persistent underfunding of public schools.
+In a place where generations of coal miners had battled against state troopers and company thugs, the teachers galvanized widespread public support for their massive, statewide disruption.
+Some wore red shirts and bandanas to recall the famous “Battle of Blair Mountain,” one of the most storied strikes in U.S. history.

 Disruption is power.
 We need to use it.

 Photo credit: Lorie Shall / Wikimedia Commons.